RE

 GCSE Religious Education at NBS is a core GCSE subject, studied by all students.

-The strong focus on Catholicism and in-depth study of another religion allows NBS to fulfil the demands of the new ‘Religious Education Directory’ (2023) issued by the Catholic Hierarchy of England and Wales and endorsed by the Diocese of Westminster.
+The strong focus on Catholicism and in-depth study of another religion allows NBS to fulfil the demands of the ‘Religious Education Directory’ (2023) issued by the Catholic Hierarchy of England and Wales and endorsed by the Diocese of Westminster.
+The course content does not presuppose faith.
+It aims to strengthen an understanding and faith for those who do believe, and to enable others to appreciate different reasons for religious belief according to the practice of Catholicism.

 The course enables learners to: